 - Already have had a Doctoral Loan before, unless you left your course due to illness, bereavement or another serious personal reason.

 - Obtain your PhD through publication (as this won’t have a period of study associated with it)

 There are several aspects of your PhD course that do not affect your eligibility to a PhD loan.
 These are:

-- Part-time or full-time – you need not pursue your PhD full-time to be eligible.
+- Full-time or part-time course – you need not pursue your PhD full-time to be eligible.
 The underlying requirement is that your PhD can be completed within eight years regardless of how you allocate your time.